eaut/rsync-time-machine/README.md

 ### date command

-The `date` command exists in many different flavors.
+The `date` command exists in different flavors.
 Please check that your operating system is properly supported in the `fn_parse_date` function.

 ### remote shell